Porzellanikon

+The museum was developed under founding director Wilhelm Siemen beginning in 1984 and expanded over several decades.
+It includes the restored former Rosenthal factory in Selb, which Siemen helped incorporate into the museum.
+In 2014, Porzellanikon was designated a state museum of Bavaria.

 Selb locations

 The city of Selb is considered the center of the German porcelain industry.
 The porcelain manufacturers located in Selb and the surrounding area are market leaders in the field of tableware porcelain.
 The museum complex of Porzellanikon Selb is composed of three museums.
 The European Industrial Museum of Porcelain shows the manufacture of porcelain.
 The European Museum of Technical Ceramics deals with the use of ceramics in the fields of medicine, electrical engineering and aerospace.
 The Rosenthal Museum documents the product and design history of Rosenthal AG, a manufacturer of porcelain and other household products.

 European Industrial Museum for Porcelain

 The European Industrial Museum for Porcelain is located on the former factory premises of Rosenthal AG in Selb-Plößberg (Bavaria).
 Founded in 1866, the factory is now a recognized industrial monument.
 The museum shows the development of porcelain production in a factory and the conditions from the beginning of the production of ceramics to the present including original workplaces.
 It is an anchor point of the European Route of Industrial Heritage (ERIH).

 The museum shows how crockery was made from the porcelain raw materials over the last centuries.
 Screens show the inner life of complex machines and make their functioning understandable.
 The use of special software enables the experimental design of three-dimensional porcelain objects.
 Touchscreen applications can be used to answer further questions.
 The museum also addresses social issues.